Kidney Yin Deficiency

 How Long Does it Take to Reverse Kidney Yin Deficiency?

-If signs of Yin Deficiency have begun to develop (chemotherapy treatments aside), it is not likely the result of an overnight occurrence; it takes many years to develop and a long time to reverse.
+If signs of Yin Deficiency have begun to develop, it is not likely the result of an overnight occurrence; it takes many years to develop and a long time to reverse.
 How Yin Deficient you actually are will determine how long it will take to fully address, and every individual is different.
 Allow at least 6-8 months to correct Yin Deficiency, and plan on utilizing Yin tonics and Blood builders a few months each year after the age of 60 to prevent decline of health and to promote healthy aging.